By Karen Carnabucci, LCSW, TEP

 Psychologist Ed Tick has documented significant healing of veterans in his 2005 book, War and the Soul and the newer Warrior's Return: Restoring the Soul After War that include genuine connections with older veterans and others in the community, Native American ceremony and sweat lodges, storytelling and other non-medical means.

-Sometimes the best healer is the hope that is generated within a human being by knowing someone who has survived trauma and has found healing and peace.
+Sometimes the best healer is the hope that is generated within a human being by knowing someone who has not only survived trauma but also has found healing and peace.